WolframResearch/LibraryLinkUtilities/README.md

 When you work on your paclet you may occasionally find a bug in LLU or a missing feature.
 You should either report it or try to make changes yourself following the usual workflow: create new branch - implement changes - open PR - merge.
 It is possible to do it with LLU as submodule in your project but you should really read the tutorial before you try.

-__Remember to modify your build script so that LLU sources also get compiled__

 ### Quick guide for Import/Export developers
 Here is a list of commands that will be useful to developers working on Import/Export paclets (names ending with "Tools").
 Usually these paclets have _CPPSource/_ directory containing the source code.
 It is easy to modify these commands so that they work for arbitrary project.